-Sara joined the CARCD team in March of 2017 and in that time has developed a deep respect for RCD adaptability and collaborative potential.
+Sara joined the CARCD team in March of 2017 and directs the capacity building and communications programs.
 She has over ten years of experience in the non-profit sector and has focused her academic and professional career on exploring opportunities and barriers at the intersection of voluntary behavior change and natural resource management issues.
 Prior to joining CARCD, Sara was a U.S. Campaigns Coordinator for an international climate advocacy organization called 350.org and a Program Manager for Salmonid Restoration Federation.
 Sara received her B.A. in Environmental Studies with an emphasis on Sustainability and Social Justice from San Francisco State University.
 In 2014 she graduated with distinction from Humboldt State University with an M.A. in Sociology.
 A born-and-raised Northern Californian, Sara currently lives in the greater Sacramento area with her husband, daughter Emmeline, and rescue dog Faye.

 Jenn ShepardForestry Project Manager